Patricia Todd: In the legislature

 In the legislature, Todd focused on issues surrounding poverty.
 She served on three committees: the committee on constitution and elections, the committee on boards and commissions and the committee on Jefferson County legislation.

 2010 re-election

 Patricia Todd was unopposed for re-election in 2010, with no Democrat or Republican running against her.
 She was re-elected to a second four-year term on November 2, 2010.

 2014 re-election

 Todd faced two opponents in the Democratic primary in June 2014, defeating them with 64% of the vote.
 She did not face a Republican opponent in November and was re-elected to a third term.
+She announced in February 2018 that she would not be running for re-election.
+She was succeeded by Neil Rafferty.